 Five key business continuity management steps are discussed below:

 Exposure of qualitative and quantitative risk intensity and its potential impact on organizations under different scenarios.
 Identification of threat possibilities and sketching out the communication plans.
 Creating a roadmap to mitigate threats.

 This process takes care of the identification of critical processes and workflows by understanding recovery assumptions, recovery points, and time objectives.
 Tracing of resource dependencies in the organization before setting up backups.

 Chalk out a thorough actionable plan after completion of risk assessment and impact analysis.
 Segregation of plans as per departments and priorities.
 Detailed auditing of a plan with key stakeholders for finalization.

 Framework of Strategy

 Creating a strategic framework of the finalized plan to ensure that objectives are obtainable.
 Incorporation of employee perspective and enterprise goals before sending it to the review team for final validation.
-Give access to staff for ensuring that they can access it at the crisis period.
+Give access to staff for ensuring that they can access it during the crisis period.

 Testing & Maintenance

 Often organizations have confronted our experts about the efficacy of building extensive planning and implementation structure that covers all the processes of risk management.
-Here is the break down into five key sections for easy understanding.
+Here is the breakdown into five key sections for easy understanding.